ACCLIMATION & QUARANTINE

 - After 24hrs change the water and begin feeding.

 - Sometimes Discus will lay down for a few days after transit, this is normal.
-Increase Aeration
+Increase Aeration and salt.

 - Quarantine all new arrivals